 The Balance Sheet Paradox: Reliable for Large Firms, Blind to SMEs

-Imagine: a BNPL fintech rejects a healthy SME client—€200k revenue, zero debt.
-Official reason: "insufficient data for scoring."
+Imagine: a BNPL fintech rejects a healthy SME client with 200k euros revenue, zero debt.
+Official reason: insufficient data for scoring.

 Reality?
 The client exists.
 Pays suppliers on time.
 Banking flows are stable.
 But their annual balance sheet isn't public and their financial data is partial.